Learn more about Twilio and HIPAA:

 - HTTP Auth on Media URLs should be “Enabled,” which means customers will have to authenticate themselves to get to their recordings.
 This will send a username and password with every HTTP request to be able to access recordings.
 However, this may also require updating the source code.

-- Two-factor authentication can be turned on, which will send a text message or make a phone call with a code to enter every time customers have to log into the account portal, or once every thirty days.
+- Two-factor authentication can be turned on, which will send a text message or make a phone call with a code to enter every time customers have to log into the console, or once every thirty days.

 - Ensure that the customer application never transmits PHI over unencrypted channels including voice, SMS or DTMF.
 If this is necessary, an online solution or landline implementation should be developed.

 - The HIPAA rules for VOIP are the same as mentioned above for DTMF.
-When collecting DTMF via VOIP, the signaling and media transmission must both occur over secured networks (TLS/IPSec and SRTP).
+When collecting PHI via VOIP, the signaling and media transmission must both occur over secured networks (TLS/IPSec and SRTP).

 Twilio recommends that customers familiarize themselves with the HIPAA requirements and security assessment procedures.